Online Reputation and Your Life

 I am sharing this now because I am still contacted on a daily basis from so many people that are in the same place I was in 2003.
 Barely hanging on because of Internet slim.
 I want to give everyone some words of advice and encouragement.
 Before you get to the place I was at in 2003, start building your online profile today.
 Don’t be shy about yourself, showcase your attributes!

-The fact that so many online reputation companies have opened over the past six years is proof that they are in demand.
-Businesses and professionals are now realizing the first impression most customers and clients are seeing is when they are searched online.
+The fact that so many online reputation companies have opened over the past nine years is proof that they are in demand.
+Businesses and professionals are now realizing the first impression most customers and clients are seeing is your digital one.

 Your virtual reputation is a part of your life that will always be a part of you.
 It is a simple fact of life.
 There will always be some negative out there, and I understand that.
 It is not about having a perfect life, but giving people a balanced view.